Motorcycle touring

 Motorcycle touring supports a large amount of commerce, not only the sale of motorcycles but also substantial amounts of equipment.
 Riding suits alone can cost thousands of dollars.
 By a 2014 estimate, over 40% of all street motorcycles sold in the United States were touring models.
 Some companies cater to tourists who need to rent a motorcycle.
 One mass-market magazine in the US, Roadrunner Motorcycle Touring & Travel is devoted to motorcycle touring as is Australian Motorcyclist Magazine in Australia.
 Brokers offers "motorcycle cruising", in which they arrange to bring owners with their bikes on board a cruise ship from the United States to the Caribbean Islands, handling the requisite legal paperwork to ride in Bermuda and elsewhere.

-Starting in 2018, Chicago-based Twisted Road and Los Angeles-based Riders Share offer peer-to-peer motorcycle rentals, allowing motorcycle self-tours nationally in the U.S.
+Starting in 2018, Chicago-based Twisted Road and Los Angeles–based Riders Share offer peer-to-peer motorcycle rentals, allowing motorcycle self-tours nationally in the U.S.

+Growth and popularity

+Motorcycle touring has seen significant growth.
+This can be attributed to several factors, including: